 Mylene Demongeot, French actress with Russian roots

-Mylene was able to use Russian and French, but eventually switched to French.
+Little Mylene was able to speak Russian and French, but eventually switched to French.

 “I do not know Russian.
 But after all, this is my real mother tongue, the language of my family…”